vaxjaz/pulling-operation/README.md

 ### Core Components
 1.Operation Interface:

-* loadOperation(): Loads user-defined polling strategies.
+* submit(): Task submission.
-* doOperation(): Executes the polling operation based on the loaded strategy and returns tasks for further processing.
+* doOperation(): Executes the polling operation based on the custom logic strategy and returns tasks for further processing.

 2.PollingOpProperty:
 * This property defines the key configurations for the polling mechanism, including the polling interval and task processing strategies.